syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.MVC/image.md

 The selected image can be uploaded to the required destination by using the below controller action.
 Map this method name in saveUrl property of [`InsertImageSettings`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorBuilder.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorBuilder_InsertImageSettings_Syncfusion_EJ2_RichTextEditor_RichTextEditorImageSettings_) and provide required destination path through path property.

-N> The runnable demo application is available in this [Github](https://github.com/SyncfusionExamples/aspnet-mvc-richtexteditor-image-upload) repository.
+> The runnable demo application is available in this [Github](https://github.com/SyncfusionExamples/aspnet-mvc-richtexteditor-image-upload) repository.

 {% if page.publishingplatform == "aspnet-core" %}